 4 – Implement a Cycle Counting Program

 An aggressive cycle counting program is essential to improving inventory record accuracy.
 An ERP system can maintain accurate records but it is totally dependent on its input which is why cycle counting is the perfect complement.
-It is important that the focus be on identifying and eliminating any source of error as quickly as possible.
+It is important that the focus is on identifying and eliminating any source of error as quickly as possible.

 If you haven’t implemented best practices already a comprehensive audit of your manufacturing processes will reveal numerous opportunities to better manage your inventory flow.
-Applying these best practices will enable inventory reduction over time, shortened production cycles and much less waste.
+Applying these best practices will enable inventory reduction over time, shortened production cycles, and much less waste.
 All will combine to increase customer service levels, efficiency and profitability.
 There is no time like the present to start implementing them!

 We are holding a free webinar on “How To Implement Inventory Management Best Practices” on 11th Jul @ 10.30 am Pacific.
 Register for Free.
 We would be delighted to have you attend.
 There will be a Q & A session where you can ask your questions to the experts directly.